 Read more: BSW Degree: Your Guide to the Bachelor of Social Work

 Most positions ask for a Master of Social Work (MSW).
-Choosing an accredited course by the Council on Social Work Education (CSWE) can open more doors because this is essential in most states to receive a license if you want to work in certain areas, such as hospitals.
+Choosing an accredited course by the Council on Social Work Education (CSWE) may open more doors because this is essential in most states to receive a license if you want to work in certain areas, such as hospitals.
 However, a license is not required for work in nursing homes, rehabilitation facilities, and assisted living facilities.

 Read more: Master of Social Work (MSW) Degree: A Guide